So you would like to become a loan signing agent because you can make great money, part-time, and work on your own schedule?

 Discount Points/Buy Down

-Let's say you qualify for a 5% rate on a 30 year fixed.
+Let's say you qualify for a 5% interest rate on a 30 year fixed.
 You could pay the bank $2400 (whatever the agreed upon price is) to get 4.5%.
-This is why the call it buying the rate down.
+This is why it is called "buying the rate down".

 Banks usually give you 30 days past your due date before they consider you in default of your loan.
-Default means the borrower has not lived up to the agreed upon terms.
+Default means the borrower has not lived up to the agreed-upon terms of their loan.

-If the borrower has not lived up to the terms of the loan the bank can foreclose on the house.
-Meaning that can take the home away from the borrower.
-The bank then owns the house not the borrower.
+If the borrower has not lived up to the terms of their loan, the bank can foreclose on the house.
+Meaning, the home can be taken away from the borrower.
+The bank then owns the house, not the borrower.

-Typically most banks allow start the foreclosure process after 3 consecutive missed payments.
+Typically, most banks start the foreclosure process after 3 consecutive missed payments.

 In term of mortgages, when the bank lends money to a borrower, the way they guarantee repayment is by recording a lien against the house.
 The lien recorded equals what they have lent the borrower.

-If the borrower fails to live up to the agreed upon repayment terms, the bank has the right to sell the property and recoup whatever money they have lent or more specifically what ever the lien amount is.
+If the borrower fails to live up to the agreed-upon repayment terms, the bank has the right to sell the property and recoup whatever money they have lent or more specifically, the exact amount of the lien.

 There can be a number of lien positions (1st, 2nd, 3rd, etc).
-Another bank (or the same bank) can lend more money to the borrower and will record a lien as well.
-If there is lien already on the house, then naturally the next lien recorded would be the second lien.
-Hence why you hear of second mortgages simply referred to as a second.
-So if you are doing a loan signing for a ‘second,’ that should tell you the borrower already has a first.
-Or if you get an signing for a first and second, that means they are taking out 2 different loans at the same time.
+Another bank (or the same bank) can lend more money to the borrower and record a lien as well.
+If there is already one lien on the house, then naturally, the next lien recorded would be in the second position.
+This is why you second mortgages are often simply referred to as "a second".
+So, if you are doing a loan signing for a "second", that should tell you the borrower already has a first.
+Or if you get a signing for a first and second, that means they are taking out 2 different loans at the same time.
 One will be recorded in the first position and the other will be recorded in the second position.

 Lastly, as liens get paid off, the lien that was in the next position moves into the lien position that had been vacated.
 So if you pay off a first, the second moves into the first position.

-Property taxes are taxes that are due to the county the property resides.
-Usually due twice a year.
+Property taxes are taxes that are due to the county in which the property resides.
+They are typically due for payment twice a year.

 Impound Account/Escrow Account

-The impound account and escrow account are the same thing.
+An impound account and an escrow account are the same thing.
 Some borrowers either request or are forced to have an impound account for taxes and insurance.

-To understand what an impound account is, you need to first understand that property taxes are due twice a year in almost every county in the country and homeowner insurance (hazard/fire insurance) is due on an annual basis.
+To understand what an impound account is, you need to first understand that property taxes are due twice a year in almost every county in the United States and homeowner insurance (hazard/fire insurance) is due on an annual basis.

-With that being said, some lenders are nervous that borrower will not make these payment as they come due.
-So they require that a savings account for taxes and insurance is set up with them (the lender) and the borrower will make monthly deposit to this account and as the taxes and insurance come due, the lender will make the payments for them.
+With that being said, some lenders are nervous that borrowers will not make these payments as they come due.
+So they require that a savings account for taxes and insurance be set up with them (the lender) and the borrower will make a monthly deposit to this account and as the taxes and insurance come due, the lender will make the payments for them.

-Not all borrowers are required to have an impound account, but they many prefer it.
+Not all borrowers are required to have an impound account, but many prefer it.

-Lastly, an impound or escrow account is a fancy word for a savings account for taxes and insurance.
+Essentially, an impound or escrow account is a fancy term for a "savings account for taxes and insurance".